People's Liberation Army of Manipur

 The People's Liberation Army of Manipur (PLA-MP or PLAM), often shortened to the People's Liberation Army, is a separatist militant group fighting for the creation of an independent and socialist Manipur, a state in northeastern India.
 It has been waging an armed insurgency against the Indian state.
-It has a poitical wing called Revolutionary People's Front.
+It has a political wing called Revolutionary People's Front.

 History

 The group founded by N. Bisheshwar Singh on 25 September 1978.
 Since its founding, it has been waging guerrilla warfare as part of the Insurgency in Manipur against the Indian Armed Forces, and has targeted the Indian Army, Indian Paramilitary Forces and the State Police Force.
 However, during the late nineties, it declared a unilateral decision not to target the Manipur Police.

 The death of some top leaders in combat (like President Thoudam Kunjabehari in 1982), and the arrest of others (like N. Bisheshwar, arrested in 1981) decreased its military activity in the eighties.
 In 1989, a political wing called the Revolutionary People's Front (RPF) was formed.
 The RPF formed a government in exile in Bangladesh, led by Irengbam Chaoren, and began a restructuring of the organisation.
 The Organisation become very active.
 Its operation was divided into four sections: Sadar Valley West Hill areas of Manipur, Sadar Hill areas in the east Valley, Hill areas of Manipur and Imphal valley, each with a commander, and other ranks.

 On July 13th, 2025, the PLA announced an alliance with the United Liberation Front of Asom and a faction of the National Socialist Council of Nagaland.